isomerpages/mse-sggreenplan/index.md

         alt: Lorem Ipsum
     - resources:
         title: Press
-        subtitle: Read more about SGP2030 and our efforts in the news.
+        subtitle: Read more about the Green Plan and our efforts in the news.
         button: View More
 ---